Sidney Langford Hinde

-Sidney Langford Hinde, (23 July 1863 – 18 October 1930) was a medical doctor and colonial administrator in East Africa.
-He was involved in the Congo–Arab War in the service of King Leopold II of Belgium.
+Sidney Langford Hinde (23 July 1863 – 18 October 1930) was a medical doctor and colonial administrator in East Africa.
+He was involved in the Congo–Arab war in the service of King Leopold II of Belgium.
+He collected natural history specimens, and wrote about East African people studying their language and culture along with his wife Hildegarde Beatrice Ginsburg.
 He is commemorated in the scientific names of several African animals.

 Early life

 Sidney Hinde was born at Niagara, Ontario.
 His father was George Langford Hinde of the Army Medical Department.
 The elder Hinde was a veteran of the Crimean War who retired in 1892 with the rank of Surgeon-Major-General.

-Hinde attended Clare College, Cambridge and received his medical education at St Bartholomew's Hospital Medical College.
+Hinde studied in France and Germany before he joined Clare College, Cambridge and received his medical education at St Bartholomew's Hospital Medical College.
 He practiced medicine at hospitals in Stafford, England and London before entering the service of the Congo Free State.